1. Tower of London

-Housed in the Sidney Smith and John Russell Pope building on Millbank close to Westminster, the Tate Britain has just undergone a £45 million renovation.
+Housed in the Sidney Smith and John Russell Pope building on Millbank close to Westminster, the Tate Britain underwent a £45 million renovation in 2013.

 Where?
-Tate Britain, Millbank, Cental London SW1P 4RG.
+Tate Britain, Millbank, Central London SW1P 4RG.
 Tube: Westminster.

 When?
 10am to 6pm, daily.
 Closed 24-26 Dec.

 9. The Tower Bridge Exhibition

 In the late 19th century, development of London’s east end led to the need for a new bridge downstream of London Bridge.

 A competition was held to design a bridge that would be able to accommodate tall-masted ships.
 T

 The winning design—by Sir Horace Jones and Sir John Wolfe Barry—incorporated two 65-metre tall towers built on piers, each housing a pivoting bascule (which could be raised until nearly vertical to accommodate larger vessels).
 The towers are connected by two horizontal iron walkways and supported at each end by a more conventional suspension bridge structure.